aidan-bailey/hasklm/README.md

 # HasKLM

-`Hasklm` is a Haskell based implementation of defeasible entailment using the [KLM-approach](https://open.uct.ac.za/handle/11427/32743?show=full).
+`Hasklm` is a Haskell based implementation of defeasible entailment checking using the [KLM-approach](https://open.uct.ac.za/handle/11427/32743?show=full).

 Checkout the [docs](https://github.com/aidanjbailey/hasklm/tree/master/docs) for all currently available functionality.